 Through education we nurture responsible citizens who stay in Guatemala to make their community a better place.
 These future parents, teachers, and workers will be empowered to instill positive values where they live and work.

-We are an independent, non-profit school based in Quetzaltenango, Guatemala that serves children from pre-primary to secondary ages.
+We are an independent, accredited, non-profit school based in Quetzaltenango, Guatemala, that serves children from pre-primary through high school.

-The Academy combines Brazilian Educator Paulo Freire’s Popular Education model and an alliance with INTECAP (Institute for Technical Training).
-Working in tandem, both systems encourage all students and teachers to think of themselves as learners, teachers, and ultimately world transformers.
+The Academy has adapted Brazilian educator Paulo Freire’s Popular Education model to offer a student-centered learning environment.
+The system encourages all students and teachers to think of themselves as learners, teachers, and ultimately world transformers.

 Lessons are organized around monthly themes such as gender, ecology, human rights and independence.
-During the theme of gender, students learn about fractions by looking at the ratio of boys to girls in their classes and then analyzing the amount of indigenous to non-indigenous students.
+During the theme of gender, students learn about fractions by looking at the ratio of boys to girls in their classes and then calculating the number of indigenous versus non-indigenous students.

-In addition, the Academy’s partnership with INTECAP helps middle school and high school students learn a technical trade so they can utilize these skills to support their continuing education.
+In addition, the Asturias Academy provides opportunities for students to gain skills in areas such as carpentry, computers, and sewing so they can utilize these skills to support their continuing education.